-The Option Plan is a "rolling" stock option plan, whereby the aggregate number of Shares reserved for issuance, in combination with the aggregate number of Shares which may be issuable under any other sharebased arrangements of the Company, shall not exceed ten (10%) percent of the total number of issued Shares (calculated on a non-diluted basis) at the time an Option is granted.
+On December 7, 2023, the Company's shareholders approved the Option Plan.
 The purpose of the Option Plan is to provide the Company with an equity-based mechanism to attract, retain and motivate qualified directors, officers, employees, and consultants, to reward those individuals from time to time for their contributions toward the long-term goals of the Company and to enable and encourage those individuals to acquire Shares as long-term investments.

-The Option Plan in its current form was last approved by the Company's shareholders on December 8, 2022.
-The Company is required to obtain Shareholder approval of the Option Plan on a yearly basis in accordance with the policies of the Exchange.
+The Company is required to obtain shareholder approval of the Option Plan on a yearly basis in accordance with the policies of the TSXV.